-If you cannot send the information through the instructions given, you’ll be able to book an appointment.
+If you cannot send the information, you’ll be able to book an appointment.

-If you cannot or do not want to attend an appointment because of coronavirus (COVID-19), this will not affect your immigration status.
+If you cannot go to an appointment because you have coronavirus (COVID-19) symptoms or because you are self-isolating, it will not affect your immigration status.

 You can only attend a service point if you have an appointment.

-Depending on the service point, you’ll also be able to pay for:
+Depending on the service point, you can additionally pay for:

 - out of hours or weekend appointments